wavespectra/wavespectra/docs/partitioning.rst

 - :meth:`~wavespectra.partition.partition.Partition.bbox`

-The `PTM` methods are named after the convention in the `WAVEWATCHIII`_ spectral wave model from which they were derived (`PTM1_TRACK` is a modified version of `PTM1` that tracks and merges spectral partitions in time).
+The `PTM` methods are named after the convention in the `WAVEWATCHIII`_ spectral wave model from which they were derived (`TRACK` runs one of the partitioning methods and tracks the partitions in time).

 The `HP01` method implements the combining of nearby swell partitions (in spectral space) described in `Hanson and Phillips (2001)`_ and `Hanson et al. (2009)`_.
 Adjacent